NVlabs/neuralangelo/DATA_PROCESSING.md

 # Data Preparation

+*Note: please use respecting the license terms of each dataset.
+Each user is responsible for checking the content of datasets and the applicable licenses and determining if suitable for the intended use.*

 The following sections provide a step-by-step guide on how to convert a video to a json file that Neuralangelo parses.

 ## Prerequisites